 where the parameter $v$ is defined as follows:

 the \textbf{Thomson cross section} is

-with $\alpha = 1/137$ being the \textbf{fine structure constant}.
+with $\alpha \approx 1/137$ being the \textbf{fine structure constant}.
 Finally, $\omega_1$ and $\omega_2$ are the frequencies of the two photons.
 Being in a thermal bath, we have that $\hbar\omega_1 \approx \hbar\omega_2 \approx k_{\rm B}T$.
-From Eq.~\eqref{pairprodcond} it is then clear that the condition
+From Eq.~\eqref{pairprodcond}, it is then clear that the condition

 must be satisfied in order to produce pairs.
 Therefore, when the temperature of the thermal bath drops below the value of the electron mass, annihilation becomes the only relevant process.
-Thanks to leptogenesis, positrons disappear and only electrons are left.
+Thanks to Leptogenesis, positrons disappear, and only electrons remain.